 NOTICE UNDER THE AMERICANS WITH DISABILITIES ACT

-Employment: ADSD does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under Title I of the ADA.
+Employment: ADSD treats all people equally when hiring or working.
+ADSD follows all rules from the U.S. Equal Employment Opportunity Commission under Title I of the ADA.

 State of Nevada